Sydney-Informatics-Hub/training.artemis.python/_episodes/02-SimpleMethods.md

 ~~~
 {: .output}

-You can now pick apart your code and see where you should devote your time to improving.
+You can now interrogate your code and see where you should devote your time to improving it.

-# Loops and Vectorising code with numpy and pandas
+# Loops and vectorising code with numpy and pandas

 Your problem might be solved by using the fast way certain packages handle certain datatypes.
 Often called vectorizing.
 Take this nested for loop [example](https://sydney-informatics-hub.github.io/training.artemis.python/files/vector.py):